ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-certification-s3.md

 ## S3 Website Hosting
 To make a website on S3 at a minimium upload an index document to your S3 bucket, enable static website hosting in your S3 bucket properties, select the 'Make Public' permission for your bucket’s objects or apply a bucket permission script.
 The only allowed domain prefix when creating Route 53 Aliases for S3 static websites is the 'www' prefix.
 S3 buckets do not have https!

+CORS rules - The bucket hosting the assets needs CORS configuration - add the domain of the "static" site to fix this up.

 # Resources
 ## Qwik Labs
 [Introduction to Amazon Simple Storage Service (S3)](https://qwiklabs.com/focuses/2355)